w3f/polkadot-wiki/docs/learn/learn-validator.md

 the following relay chain blocks.
 Only when there is enough information, the candidate is considered a full parachain block or _parablock_.

-Validators also participate in the the so-called [**approval process**](./learn-parachains-protocol.md/#approval-process).
+Validators also participate in the so-called [**approval process**](./learn-parachains-protocol.md/#approval-process).
 Once the parablock is considered available and part of the parachain, it is still _pending approval_.
 Because para-validators are a small subset of all validators, there is a risk that by chance the majority of